 For over 800 years the castle and church have stood 100 metres apart from each other on the Welsh bank of the River Monnow at the crossing in Skenfrith.
-When the rich and powerful Justiciar under King John and later to Henry III, Lord Hubert de Burgh was first Lord of Skenfrith, he extended the castle and its defences and, later, enlarged the church.
-A cleric was first appointed to Skenfrith in 1207.
+When the rich and powerful Justiciar under King John and later to Henry III, Lord Hubert de Burgh was Lord of Skenfrith, he extended the castle and its defences and maybe enlarged the church.

 A mediaeval church which escaped a Victorian makeover with visible remnants of its history; the steps of the rood stair, the reading desk made from elements of the screen, the reformation font, pieces of mediaeval coloured glass in the east window, the partly restored wall paintings, the memorials throughout and the pre-reformation cope in its new display case set off the quest for more information.